 Guests should not be deterred by the legend of the ghosts.
 The Grey Lady, whose portrait hangs in the Drawing Room, was an elderly maid of the Cookes, the builders of the Hall some two hundred years ago.
 She had a fatal fall whilst hanging curtains and is said to roam the corridors leaving a sweet smell of flowers in her wake.
 Another tale refers to young master Schroder who sometimes materialises in the Salon crying because he has lost his dog.

 After the hall was sold in 1947, it continued to be used as a private house until its purchase in 1979 by Harry and Jean Norton.
 These renowned hoteliers embarked on the successful transformation of Rookery Hall into an exclusive hotel with 12 en suite rooms and an acclaimed restaurant.
 In 1984 the Marks family bought the hotel when the Nortons retired and the reputation for fine cuisine and wines was continued under the new management.

-The architecture is impressive, with external walls of fine mellowed sandstone under a Westmorland slated roof and a fairytale tower at the northwest corner.
-Internally, the beautiful proportioned reception rooms are notable for the elegance of the Salon, the splendid oak staircase and the wood paneling in the Sitting Room/Study.
+The architecture is impressive, with external walls of fine mellowed sandstone under a Westmorland slated roof and a fairytale tower at the Northwest corner.
+Internally, the beautiful proportioned reception rooms are notable for the elegance of the Salon, the splendid Oak Staircase and the wood paneling in the Sitting Room/Study.

 Most memorable is the highly polished mahogany in the Dining Room; it is here that the skills of the craftsman can really be appreciated in viewing the magnificent ceiling which features four crests, nine coronets and a frieze of winged cherubs.
 In the Salon there is a fine marble fireplace which dates from the original house.